"No Man Is an Island"

 INTO THE WILD is about the spiritual journey of a troubled soul.
 As such, it is a tender, soulful movie that pierces the heart and invigorates the mind.
 There are parts of this movie, especially at the end, that are among the most inspirational moments in recent memory, often while being extremely poignant and bittersweet at the same time.
 INTO THE WILD is an amazing achievement.
 It is an adventure story worthy of Jack London.

+INTO THE WILD is based on a true story adapted from the best-selling book by Jon Kracauer.
+Emile Hirsch stars as college graduate Christopher McCandless.
+Chris donates his college fund to charity, abandons his car, changes his name to Alexander Supertramp, and starts hitching across country.
+As Chris treks alone into the Alaskan wilderness in 1992, the movie switches back to the places and people he meets in South Dakota, California, the Southwestern desert, and along the Colorado River.
+In the end, instead of finding just Nature, Chris actually finds God.
+Along the way, he learns the importance of forgiveness, the principle of love thy neighbor, and the truth that happiness is not real unless it is shared.
 INTO THE WILD is a bittersweet, profound, redemptive masterpiece.
 Amazingly, it is impressively directed and written by actor Sean Penn.
 Emile Hirsch is superb.
 There are also brilliant, heart-rending cameos by Catherine Keener and Hal Holbrook.
 INTO THE WILD is an amazing achievement.
 It is an adventure story worthy of Jack London.
 Even so, the movie contains some very strong foul language and extreme naturalistic nudity, so MOVIEGUIDE® advises strong caution.